Cross ratios and cubulations of hyperbolic groups: The Morse property in cube complexes.

 Fixing a word metric on $G$, we say that $g\in G$ is \emph{Morse} if $n\mapsto g^n$ is a Morse quasi-geodesic in $G$.
 This notion is independent of the chosen word metric.
 Every Morse element $g\in G$ fixes exactly two points $g^{\pm\infty}\in\partial_cG$ (see e.g.\ Definition~9.1, Theorem~2.2 and Theorem~9.4 in \cite{Cashen-Mackay}).

-Given an action $G\acts X$ as in the statement of Proposition~\ref{sc exist}, the Milnor-Schwarz lemma shows that orbit maps $G\ra X$ are $G$-equivariant quasi-isometries.
-They are at finite distance from each other and all yield the same $G$-equivariant bijection $o_X\colon\partial_cG\ra\partial_cX$.
+Given an action $G\acts X$ as in the statement of Proposition~\ref{sc exist}, the Milnor--Schwarz lemma shows that orbit maps $G\ra X$ are $G$--equivariant quasi-isometries.
+They are at finite distance from each other and all yield the same $G$--equivariant bijection $o_X\colon\partial_cG\ra\partial_cX$.
 This follows from either Proposition~4.2 in \cite{Cordes} or Corollary~6.2 in \cite{Cashen-Mackay}.

-Now, if $g\in G$ acts on $X$ as a strongly contracting automorphism, we can consider the points $g^{\pm}\in\partial_{\rm cnt}X\cu\partial_cX$ introduced in Proposition~\ref{cnt +-}.
+Now, if $g\in G$ acts on $X$ as a neatly contracting automorphism, we can consider the points $g^{\pm}\in\partial_{\rm cnt}X\cu\partial_cX$ introduced in Proposition~\ref{cnt +-}.
 Note that, in this case, $g$ is also a Morse element in $G$ by Theorem~\ref{lean vs contracting vs Morse}.

 \begin{lem} Let $G\acts X$ be as in Proposition~\ref{sc exist}.
-For every strongly contracting element $g\in G$, we have $o_X(g^{+\infty})=g^+$ and $o_X(g^{-\infty})=g^-$. \end{lem} \begin{proof} The discussion above already shows that $o_X(\{g^{\pm\infty}\})=\{g^{\pm}\}$ as these are the only two $G$-fixed points in $\partial_cG$ and $\partial_cX$, respectively.
-Let $\partial_c^{\mc{FQ}}X$ denote the contracting boundary of $X$, endowed with the Cashen-Mackay topology (Definition~5.4 in \cite{Cashen-Mackay}).
+For every neatly contracting element $g\in G$, we have $o_X(g^{+\infty})=g^+$ and $o_X(g^{-\infty})=g^-$. \end{lem} \begin{proof} The discussion above already shows that $o_X(\{g^{\pm\infty}\})=\{g^{\pm}\}$ as these are the only two $G$--fixed points in $\partial_cG$ and $\partial_cX$, respectively.
+Let $\partial_c^{\mc{FQ}}X$ denote the contracting boundary of $X$, endowed with the Cashen--Mackay topology (Definition~5.4 in \cite{Cashen-Mackay}).
 By Theorem~9.4 and Corollary~6.2 in \emph{op.\ cit.}, the element $g$ acts on $\partial_c^{\mc{FQ}}X$ with north-south dynamics.
 Note that $g$ also acts on $\partial_c^{\rm vis}X$ with north-south dynamics, by Proposition~\ref{cnt +-} and Theorem~\ref{properties of Phi}.
 Since the identity map $\partial_c^{\mc{FQ}}X\ra\partial_c^{\rm vis}X$ is continuous (Section~7 in \cite{Cashen-Mackay}), we conclude that the attracting/repelling fixed points of $g$ are the same for the two topologies. \end{proof}

 If $G$ is Gromov hyperbolic, every infinite-order element $g\in G$ is Morse and acts on the Gromov boundary $\partial_{\infty}G$ with north-south dynamics.